Tui-howe/Fly-High-Shoes/README.md

-# This is Basketball shoe Project
+# This is Basketball shoe/Singlet Website Project

 ### About my project
 My Project is about Basketball shoes and other gear needed to play basketball such as Jerseys (Basketbal term for Singlets) and more.
 I was always inspired by footlocker and had hoped to create my own shoe store one day and so it has been real fun designing my dream website.